svenvermeulen/learnk8s/k8s/2-horizontal-pod-autoscaler.md

 ## A look at the code

-Let's take a closer look at the code for the autoscaler.
+Let's take a closer look at the code for the [autoscaler](https://github.com/kubernetes/kubernetes/blob/release-1.30/cmd/kube-controller-manager/app/autoscaling.go).

-TODO
+`startHPAControllerWithMetricsClient` is called, passing in a few dependencies; Then, `Run` is called on the `HorizontalController`. in `horizontal.go` ([code](https://github.com/kubernetes/kubernetes/tree/release-1.30/pkg/controller/podautoscaler/horizontal.go)) we run into `NewHorizontalController`, which puts together various dependencies and constructs a `HorizontalController`.

+The following dependencies look interesting:
+- eventRecorder: used to publish the events like 'SueccessfulRescale'
+- monitor: publishes some metrics about the HPA (total reconciliations and their duration; total metrics calculated and duration)
+- queue: a rate-limited queue of work items
+- mapper
+some additional dependencies are set after construction of `HorizontalController`:
+- hpaLister
+- podLister
+- replicaCalc
+-

+The main work of `HorizontalController` seems to be carried out in `reconcileAutoscaler` TODO

 ### The Informer

 What is it used for?
 I had said